yetanotherco/aligned_layer/README.md

 python3 -m pip install -r examples/verify/requirements.txt
 ```

-Then:
+3. Encode your proof verification data with

 ```bash
 python3 examples/verify/encode_verification_data.py --aligned-verification-data ~/.aligned/aligned_verification_data/*.json
 ```

+If your proof is another place, just change the parameter in the python script.

+#### Using a caller contract

-If you want to verify your proof in your own contract, use a static call to the Aligned contract.
+To verify your proof in your own contract, use a static call to the Aligned contract.
 You can use the following [Caller Contract](examples/verify/src/VerifyBatchInclusionCaller.sol) as an example.
 The code will look like this:

 ```solidity
 (bool callWasSuccessfull, bytes memory proofIsIncluded) = targetContract.staticcall(